 Q. 371.82996 En192

-This encyclopedia provides information on different facets of the African American educational experience, including history, legislation and policy, specific institutions, and social factors that impact educational experiences and success.
+Provides information on different facets of the African American educational experience, including history, legislation and policy, specific institutions, and social factors that impact educational experiences and success.
 Articles are signed, cross-referenced, and contain reference lists.
-Volume 1 contains a Reader’s Guide that organizes entries by topic, and an alphabetical listing of entries.
+Volume 1 contains a Reader’s Guide that organizes entries by topic and an alphabetical listing of entries.
 Volume 2 contains a complete bibliography, a selection of reprinted articles from The Journal of Negro Education from 1932-2008, and an index.

 Q. 370.117 En192